ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_spider.md

 > [!Tip]
 > First make sure you have bootloader v2 loaded.
 This needs to be done only once.

 To activate bootloader v2, set the configuration switch #1 to the on position and then reset your board.
-Make sure to set back ot off after loading the firmware.
+Make sure to set back to off after loading the firmware.

 Download the [EMX firmware](../../../tinyclr/downloads.md#emx) and follow [Loading the Firmware](../../loaders/ghi_bootloader.md#loading-the-firmware) steps.